comfy/active_link_to/README.md

 url.
 Specifically, `request.fullpath` value.
 We covered the basic example already, so let's try something more fun.

-We want to highlight the link that matches immediate url, and not the children nodes as well
+We want to highlight a link that matches immediate url, but not the children nodes.
+Most commonly used for 'home' links.

     # For URL: /users will be active
     active_link_to 'Users', users_path, :active => :exclusive